Baltimore Life Insurance Review (2023)

 Cash Value

-As with all whole life insurance policies, Baltimore Life’s Silver Guard Standard whole life insurnace plan builds cash value over time.
+As with all whole life insurance policies, Baltimore Life’s Silver Guard Standard whole life insurance plan builds cash value over time.

 In other words, Baltimore Life allocates a portion of each of your premium payments to your “cash value account,” which is essentially a savings account that is built into your policy.

-This money in this account is referred to as your policy’s “cash value”.
+This money in this account is your policy’s “cash value.”
 You can take out a loan against your policy’s cash value at any time, for any purpose.
-If you have not paid it back at the time of your death, the oustanding amount will simply be deducted from the death benefit paid out to your beneficiary.
+If you have not paid it back at your death, the outstanding amount will be deducted from the death benefit paid to your beneficiary.

 Available Riders